Blade Runner: Special effects

 The film's special effects are generally recognized to be among the best in the genre, using the available (non-digital) technology to the fullest.
 Special effects engineers who worked on the film are often praised for the innovative technology they used to produce and design certain aspects of those visuals.
 In addition to matte paintings and models, the techniques employed included multipass exposures.
 In some scenes, the set was lit, shot, the film rewound, and then rerecorded over with different lighting.
 In some cases this was done 16 times in all.
 The cameras were frequently motion controlled using computers.
 Many effects used techniques which had been developed during the production of Close Encounters of the Third Kind.

 Release

 Theatrical run

 Blade Runner was released in 1,290 theaters on June 25, 1982.
 That date was chosen by producer Alan Ladd Jr. because his previous highest-grossing films (Star Wars and Alien) had a similar opening date (May 25) in 1977 and 1979, making the 25th of the month his "lucky day".
 Blade Runner grossed reasonably good ticket sales in its opening weekend, earning $6.1 million during its first weekend in theaters.
-The film was released close to other major science-fiction and fantasy releases such as The Thing, Star Trek II: The Wrath of Khan, Conan the Barbarian and E.T. the Extra-Terrestrial, which affected its commercial success.
+The film was released close to other major science-fiction and fantasy releases such as The Thing, Star Trek II: The Wrath of Khan, Conan the Barbarian and E.T. the Extra-Terrestrial, which is said to have affected its commercial success.